 - 48. Each postgraduate award has a minimum credit requirement that must be met in full. - 49.
 For the award of the Postgraduate Certificate, students require passes in 60 credits, with at least 40 at level 11. - 50.
 For the award of the Postgraduate Diploma, students require passes in 120 credits, with at least 100 at level 11. - 51.
 For the award of a Master's Degree, students require passes in 180 credits, with at least 160 at level 11. - 52.
 The Postgraduate Certificate, Postgraduate Diploma may be awarded with Distinction or with Merit, based on a weighted grade point average of the student's module grades.
-The Master's Degree may be awarded with Distinction or with Merit, based on a weighted grade point average of the student's module grades from their best 140 credits.
-Failed modules, and any modules assessed on a pass/fail basis, will not be included in the grade point average calculation. - 53.
+The Master's Degree may be awarded with Distinction or with Merit, based on a weighted grade point average of the student's module grades from their best 140 credits including the dissertation, project or capstone module.
+Failed modules, modules that are awarded credits from Recognition of Prior Learning and any modules assessed on a pass/fail basis, will not be included in the grade point average calculation. - 53.
 An award will be made with distinction where a student has an overall grade point average of at least 3.75. - 54.
 An award will be made with Merit where a student has an overall grade point average of at least 2.75. - 55.
 Any of the University's postgraduate awards may be awarded posthumously.
 A posthumous award will be calculated based on credit attained. - 56.
 Where a student has been prevented from completing sufficient assessment due to severe illness or other exceptional circumstances, the School may recommend to Senate that an Aegrotat award is made.
 An Aegrotat award does not carry a classification, merit or distinction.